 In the paper, a steel microbead was placed on the sample and served as the force excitation source.
 The displacement response of the sample can be imaged through OCT, and then the displacement spectrum can be obtained and hence the resonant frequency (which reflects the mechanical property of the sample).

 My work involved reading the research papers and understanding what the actual research was about.
 That took up a majority of my time.
 Understanding parts of the research without any background in the topic was a challenge.
-After that I summarized what I understood in my own terms and confirmed it with the Graduate student I was working under.
-Finally my contribution to the project was designing simulations in a software called COMSOL Multiphysics.
+After that, I summarized what I understood in my own terms and confirmed it with the graduate student I was working under.
+Finally, my contribution to the project was designing simulations in a software called COMSOL Multiphysics.
 The video on the left is a clip from the start of my project.
 Even this involved reading a lot of documentation and understanding how the software actually works and how to use it to the benefit of the research.

-It was a productive summer because I can finally confirm that my interests don't lie in biosciences and I can finally move on.
+It was a productive summer because I can finally confirm that my interests don't lie in the biosciences and I can finally move on.